MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 4. After the contacts panel is loaded, [!include[pn-remote-assist](../includes/pn-remote-assist.md)] will place a call to the specified contact.

-For more details on launching an app with a URI, see [Launch an app with a URI](<https://docs.microsoft.com/windows/uwp/launch-resume/launch-app-with-uri>).
+For more information on launching an app with a URI, see [Launch an app with a URI](https://docs.microsoft.com/windows/uwp/launch-resume/launch-app-with-uri).

-## iOS and Android Protocol Activation
+## iOS and Android protocol activation

 The Dynamics 365 Remote Assist mobile application supports two methods for protocol activation: